ENSF300-F25/my-first-project/README.md

 def aquiring_data_to_useable_form(plateform,rank,sale,genre):

+      '''
-      '''Pulls the correct information according to user selection of the platform
+      Pulls the correct information according to user selection of the platform

     Parameters:
       plateform (str): a valid plateform